-Students at the IBT within the Texas Medical Center pursue a degree in the biomedical sciences as part of the Texas A&M Health Science Center Office of Graduate Programs.
+Students at the IBT within the Texas Medical Center pursue a degree in the medical sciences as part of the Texas A&M Health Science Center Office of Graduate Programs.

 A description of the philosophy of graduate education within the Graduate Program in Medical Sciences at IBT, includes research interests in the IBT Centers, admission policies, and the course of doctoral study are all found in the Graduate Student Handbook.
 Applications are considered for the Fall and Spring semesters.
 Once accepted students may begin their course work, rotations, or thesis research immediately within an IBT laboratory.